HorlogeSkynet/Nftables/README.md

 # Nftables

-> A Sublime Text 3 syntax definition for your Nftables rules
+> A Sublime Text 3 syntax definition for your nftables rules

 ![Preview](https://i.imgur.com/14wp8YU.png)

 ## Introduction

-[Nftables](https://netfilter.org/projects/nftables/) should _now_ be the regular way of handling Netfilter rules, and I was surprised not to find any syntax definition for Sublime Text.
+[nftables](https://netfilter.org/projects/nftables/) should _now_ be the regular way of handling Netfilter rules, and I was surprised not to find any syntax definition for Sublime Text.
 This project aims to provide a "basic" one, as long as a building procedure for GNU/Linux users (when the `nft` binary is available for "dynamic" syntax checks).

 This project has been inspired by [the official nano syntax definition](https://git.savannah.gnu.org/cgit/nano.git/tree/syntax/nftables.nanorc).
-See the [_Scripting_](https://wiki.nftables.org/wiki-nftables/index.php/Scripting) Nftables Wiki page for external reference.
+See the [_Scripting_](https://wiki.nftables.org/wiki-nftables/index.php/Scripting) nftables Wiki page for external reference.

 ## Installation